Safeguard Defenders

 Safeguard Defenders is a not-for profit human rights organization that monitors disappearances in China.
 Co-founded by Michael Caster and Peter Dahlin in June 2019 in Madrid, Spain, it operates as a private foundation.

 History

 In 2009, activists Peter Dahlin and Michael Caster, from Sweden and the United States respectively, founded China Action, a non-governmental organization (NGO) with a mission of promoting human rights in China.
 After some years of low profile activity, the foundation was re-established in Madrid under the name Safeguard Defenders, with a wider scope of work spanning across Asia while being specialized in documenting and combatting transnational repression by China.

 Research

 In October 2022, Safeguard Defenders published a report on China's Ministry of Public Security's clandestine police stations around the world.

 Reception

 In November 2022, NewsGuard reported that a pro-Chinese government disinformation campaign on Twitter had been launched against Safeguard Defenders.
+Employees of Safeguard Defenders have also been targeted with anonymous deepfake pornography.